1203-Johnson-Ellis/Mafia-Dating-Sim/README.md

 If you want just a little more detail, the [Quickstart guide](https://www.renpy.org/doc/html/quickstart.html#a-simple-game) is a great place to get started writing scenes (it provides simple examples of images, scene transitions, and use of labels and variables).
 For even more information, see the full [Ren'py documentation](https://www.renpy.org/doc/html/).

 ## EDITING AND ACCESS
 If you have a GitHub account, I will add it to the repository.
-(GitHub isn't scary, I promise.)

-You can edit directly through GitHub by opening the page for any file and hitting `Edit this file`.
+Once you are added, you can edit directly through GitHub by opening the page for any file and hitting `Edit this file`.

-Using an IDE could also prove helpful, as it will improve readability by color-coding keywords, make file navigation easier, and will catch typoes and bugs.
-GitHub has an online IDE, called the web editor, built in.
-To access it, simply go to any page in the repository and press the full stop `.` key on your keyboard.
+Alternatively, for improved readability and file navigation when editing, press the full stop `.` key on your keyboard to open the web editor.
+Do it right now.

 ### Committing and pushing:
 Once you have reached a point where you would like to save your edits to the repository, you will need to commit your changes and push the code.

-When working directly through GitHub, you will find the option to commit at the bottom of the page; in the web editor, you will need to go to the left-hand sidebar and navigate to `Source Control` (beneath the `Search` button).
+When working directly through GitHub, you will find the option to commit at the bottom of the page.

+In the web editor, you will need to go to the left-hand sidebar and navigate to `Source Control` (beneath the `Search` button).

 In both environments, there will be a field to add a commit message; the message can be anything (it can even be left blank, and GitHub will automate a message for you), but its intention is to briefly describe the work you have done on the code.